Troopers/MetricsBundle/README.md

 By default, this processor is available for all channels.

+### GitProcessor

+This processor try to find git revision with git command or in `REVISION` file at the root of application

+By default, this processor is available for all channels.

 ## Log sandbox

 Sometime, we just want to send log to test something, this log sandbox to help you to accomplish this small thing.